5 Best TypeScript Books for Beginners in 2023

 For this article, I prioritized books that truly look out to building your skills as a developer — and not just giving you glossary definitions.

 A TypeScript book would be best paired with the classic industry book, The Pragmatic Programmer.
 You want a TypeScript book that is opinionated, but you must also be equipped to think for yourself.
-The Pragmatic Programmer is the best book to cultivate that skill.
+The Pragmatic Programmer is one of the best TypeScript books to cultivate that skill.

-See below for the top 3 best TypeScript books for beginners in 2020.
+See below for the top 5 best TypeScript books for beginners.